The Box (2009 film)

-The Box is a 2009 American science fiction thriller film written and directed by Richard Kelly, who also serves as a co-producer, and stars Cameron Diaz and James Marsden.
-It is based on the 1970 short story "Button, Button" by Richard Matheson, which was previously adapted into an episode of The Twilight Zone.
-In December 1976 a couple receive a box from a mysterious man (played by Frank Langella) who offers them one million dollars if they press the button sealed within the dome on top of the box but tells them, once the button is pushed, someone they don't know will die.
-The Box was released on November 6, 2009, by Warner Bros.
+The Box is a 2009 American science-fiction thriller film written, produced, and directed by Richard Kelly, and starring Cameron Diaz, James Marsden, and Frank Langella.
+It is based on the 1970 short story "Button Button" by Richard Matheson.
+The film follows a couple (Diaz and Marsden) receive a box from a mysterious man (Langella) who offers them one million dollars if they press the button sealed within the dome on top of the box but tells them, once the button is pushed, someone they don't know will die.

+The film was released on November 6, 2009, by Warner Bros.
 Pictures.
-The film received mixed reviews from critics and grossed $33.3 million worldwide against a budget of $30 million.
+The film received mixed reviews from critics and grossed $33.3 million worldwide against a budget of $30 million, but has subsequently developed a cult following over time alongside Kelly's other feature films.

 Plot

-The film opens with a CIA internal memo about Arlington Steward, a man who has recovered from severe burn wounds and is delivering units related to the Mars project.
-Set in 1976, the story follows Norma and Arthur Lewis, who awaken early one morning to find a mysterious package on their doorstep.
-Inside is a wooden box with a button protected by a glass dome, a key, and a note stating that Mr. Steward will visit at 5:00 pm.
+A CIA internal memo relates that a man named Arlington Steward recovered from severe burn wounds induced by a lightning strike and is delivering units related to the Mars project.

+In December 1976, married couple Norma and Arthur Lewis awaken early one morning to find a mysterious package on their doorstep.
+Inside is a wooden box with a button protected by a glass dome, a key, and a note stating that "Mr. Steward will visit at 5:00pm".
 Norma and Arthur have breakfast with their son, Walter, before Arthur heads to work at NASA, where he works in optics and was involved in designing the camera for the Viking Mars probe.
 Arthur learns he has been rejected from the astronaut program due to failing the psychological exam.

 Norma, who teaches literature at an elite private school, reveals her disfigured right foot to her class during a discussion on Jean-Paul Sartre's vision of Hell.
 She learns from her boss that her tuition discount for Walter's school is being revoked, causing financial concern.
 Later, Arlington Steward, a man with a severely disfigured face, arrives at their door as promised.
 He presents an offer: if they press the button, someone they do not know will die, and they will receive one million dollars.
-Arlington leaves them with 24 hours to decide.
+Steward leaves them with 24 hours to decide.

 After much deliberation, Norma impulsively presses the button.
-Arlington returns and gives them the promised money, implying that someone close to them may die as a consequence.
-Arthur attempts to return the money, but Arlington leaves abruptly.
-Later, Arthur and Norma attend a wedding rehearsal dinner, where Arthur encounters a student of Norma's and sees a box similar to the one left on their doorstep, containing a photograph of Arlington.
+Steward returns and gives them the promised money, implying that someone close to them may die as a consequence.
+Arthur attempts to return the money, but Steward leaves abruptly.
+Later, Arthur and Norma attend a wedding rehearsal dinner, where Arthur encounters a student of Norma's and sees a box similar to the one left on their doorstep, containing a photograph of Steward.

-Arthur's investigation into Arlington's background reveals his car is registered to the NSA.
+Arthur's investigation into Steward's background reveals his car is registered to the NSA.
 Concurrently, Norma receives a cryptic warning from a stranger at a supermarket, instructing her to look up a library call number and not trust Arthur.
-Arlington chastises Norma for involving the police, as Arthur had asked Norma's father, a police officer, to run Arlington's license plate.
+Steward chastises Norma for involving the police, as Arthur had asked Norma's father, a police officer, to run Steward's license plate.